NXTRS/Notifications/README.md

 # NotificationService

-This application offers a graphQL websocket based API which has a subscription functionality to receive notifications in real time from a Kafka topic.
-Notifications are sent by another application.
+This application offers a graphQL websocket based API which offers a subscription functionality to users.
+Users surbscribe to receive notifications.
+In the back end, the notifications are received in real time from another application (TransactionService) via a Kafka topic.

 This app also makes use of reactive redis and redis pub/sub, and together with the TransactionService app is a proof of concept to solve the following problem: